08abhinav/RapidResponse/Abhinav_WorkSpace/Algo/Dijkstra_Algo.md

 **Mark the current node as visited(we've found the best path to it).**

 ## Repeat until all reachable nodes are processed.

+# Draw back of Dijkstra Algorithm
+If there is a negative weight it will give wrong answer because if there is a small node it will update that path and when it come across the new node with negative value then it will not update that path because it is already updated and this will give us wrong answer.